PCSing With an Established Business

 Become aware of any permits, or licenses you will need in your new area.
 You will also need to be aware of taxes and what you need to do as a business owner in your new state to be in compliance.

 Moving your small business overseas is not going to be easy and in some cases, you might need to make some difficult choices.
 You will need to find out if you are allowed to run your business at your duty station and be aware of the laws of the country you are going to be in.
-Each country that has American troops will have a SOFA agreement that tells you what is allowed and what isn’t.
+Each country that has American troops will have a SOFA agreement that may have a say in what kind of business you may operate.
+SOFA laws apply regardless of whether you know about them or not–do not start a business in an overseas location without knowing

 Even if you do get approval to run your small business, you can’t use your APO for any business-related mail.
 This can create a lot of stress for people running a small business.
 You would need to use a local, in-country postal service to stay within the SOFA agreements.
 Those who break this rule can lose their APO privileges.